archivesunleashed/Juxta-Collage/README.md

 There are a few cells that will need a change in information.

-  1. First, <mark>change the URL listed in the first cellto the URL of the image information datasets</mark> we copied in the previous step.
+  1. In the first cell, change the URL listed to the URL of the image information dataset we copied in the previous step.
 The curl command is used to **transfer data to and from a server**.
 In this case, the notebook calls out to the extracted image information dataset from ARCH.

-  2. In cell six, which identifies the Wayback URL, <mark>change the collection id to match the collection</mark> we are currently working with.
+  2. In cell six, which identifies the Wayback URL, change the collection id to match the collection we are currently working with.

-  3. Finally, in the last cell <mark>change the collection id in the CSV title</mark>.
-This title could be anything that’s meaningful to you as a researcher, but we do suggest maintaining consistency by using the collection id.
+  3. Finally, in the last cell, change the collection id in the CSV title.
+This title could be anything meaningful to you as a researcher, but we do suggest maintaining consistency by using the collection id.

 ![Change collection information in notebook](https://github.com/archivesunleashed/Juxta-Collage/blob/77259b474bae859af20da2a99308645c53e8f56c/Juxta-5_change_colab_collection+URL.gif)